frctl/fractal.build/docs/guide/05-components/10-configuration.md

 ### label

-How the collection of components will be referenced in any navigation or similar.
+How the collection of components will be referenced in any navigation.

 ```js
 fractal.components.set('label', 'Patterns'); // default is 'Components'